Reward Modeling for Reinforcement Learning-Based LLM Reasoning: Design, Challenges, and Evaluation: Reward Design in Reasoning-Aligned Reinforcement Learning

 \emph{(1) Discriminative Models.} The key idea behind discriminative models is to treat reward modeling as a classification task by adding a linear head atop decoder-only architectures to produce scalar scores \citep{cai2024internlm2, lyu2025exploring, zhang2025lessons, liu2024acemath}.
 The training strategies of such models typically employ either: (1) the Bradley-Terry (BT) loss \citep{bradley1952rank} for pairwise comparisons, which maximizes reward margins between winning and losing responses \citep{liu2024skywork, fan2025posterior}, or (2) binary cross-entropy (BCE) loss for point-wise classification of individual samples.

 However, discriminative reward models suffer from several limitations.
 (1) (\emph{Lack of interpretability}) The single opaque scalar output lacks interpretability and fails to capture nuanced evaluation criteria.
-(2) (\emph{Temporal inconsistency}) Discriminative models treat reasoning steps as independent classification problems, leading to suboptimal reward assignments.
+(2) (\emph{Temporal inconsistency}) Models trained with pointwise BCE treat each step as an independent classification problem, leading to suboptimal reward assignments.
 For example, in multi-step reasoning tasks, BCE-trained models may assign high scores to subsequent steps even when initial steps are incorrect, as they evaluate each step in isolation without considering contextual dependencies.
 (3) (\emph{Task shift and generalization issues}) A fundamental mismatch exists between the backbone model's pre-training objective and the reward head's fine-tuning task \citep{kumar2022fine}.
 This task shift can distort the model's well-pre-trained representations and impair its out-of-distribution generalization, making it less robust when faced with data that differs from its training set.
 (4) (\emph{Insufficient usage of LLMs}) The type of approaches underutilizes the remarkable generative capabilities of modern LLMs.

 To address interpretability concerns, \citet{wang2024interpretable} introduce ArmoRM, a multi-objective framework that employs Mixture-of-Experts scalarization to handle multiple evaluation metrics simultaneously.
 SRM \citep{liu2025structural} enhances interpretability through a modular architecture of Side Branch Models (SBMs), where each SBM is explicitly designed to evaluate a specific, fine-grained dimension (e.g., factual accuracy, style matching, or creativity).
 By generating structured, dimension-specific auxiliary features for a given prompt-response pair, the SRM provides diagnostically useful feedback, explaining why a response is scored in a certain way.
 For the specific challenge of step interdependency in reasoning tasks, \citet{li2024process} propose the Process Q-value Model (PQM), which reframes process reward modeling as a Q-value ranking problem, explicitly capturing contextual relationships between steps.
 CRM \citep{zhang2025linking} further improves PQM by defining each step's reward as a conditional probability dependent on all preceding steps to capture inter-step dependencies.
 Similarly, \citet{zhang2025tdrm} introduce TDRM, applying temporal difference learning to dynamically bootstrap intermediate rewards by integrating future estimates at each step.
 To enhance the model generalization, \citet{yang2024regularizing} propose the GRM, which employs a linear head as a regularizer during reward training to preserve the backbone's general-purpose features.
 For leveraging generative capabilities, researchers have developed generative reward models, which we discuss in the following section.